science-of-sound

 If you’re still craving for more information pertaining to the Science of Sound, we recommend that you read a book on Sound!

-Where it comes to Sound Books, the following is our recommendation: The Science of Sound, a book by Thomas Rossing.
+When it comes to Sound Books, the following is our recommendation: The Science of Sound, a book by Thomas Rossing.

 This one’s a great introduction to all students of Sound, who don’t have a proper background in Physics or Mathematics.
-What’s truly helpful about this book, is the inclusion at the end of every chapter, of Exercises and Review Questions.
+What’s truly helpful about this book is the inclusion at the end of every chapter of Exercises and Review Questions.

 At EuroKids, we believe that we must all learn more about the wonderful world we live in, and that includes understanding the source of the myriad sounds that we hear on a daily basis.
-Without sound, we might still express ourselves to each other, but it would never be as eloquent and impactful, as Verbal Communication.
+Without sound, we might still express ourselves to each other, but it would never be as eloquent and impactful as Verbal Communication.